rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/322_migrate-a-device.md

 ### Production Environment

 A number of R-AFL devices will be placed in a warehouse for calibration and trial runs before being shipped to customers.
-OOnce an R-AFL device is ready to be shipped, it can be moved to another project without re-onboarding.
+Once an R-AFL device is ready to be shipped, it can be moved to another project without re-onboarding.
 This streamlines the workflow, making the transition faster and more efficient.

 ### Staging Environment